AlanAnsell/AlanAnsell.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

+I am currently a Research Intern at Microsoft Research Montreal, working on modular fine-tuning of large language models with [Alessandro Sordoni](https://www.microsoft.com/en-us/research/people/alsordon/) and [Lucas Caccia](https://cs.mcgill.ca/~lpagec/).

-I am currently a PhD student in Natural Language Processing at the University of Cambridge's Language Technology lab, where I am supervised by [Anna Korhonen](https://sites.google.com/site/annakorhonen/), [Ivan Vulić](https://sites.google.com/site/ivanvulic/) and [Edoardo Ponti](https://ducdauge.github.io/).
-I am funded by the [Harding Distinguished Postgraduate Scholarship](https://www.hardingscholars.fund.cam.ac.uk/).
+I am a final-year PhD student in Natural Language Processing at the University of Cambridge's Language Technology lab, where I am supervised by [Anna Korhonen](https://sites.google.com/site/annakorhonen/), [Ivan Vulić](https://sites.google.com/site/ivanvulic/) and [Edoardo Ponti](https://ducdauge.github.io/).
+I am grateful to have been funded by the [Harding Distinguished Postgraduate Scholarship](https://www.hardingscholars.fund.cam.ac.uk/).

 The main focuses of my research are
  * Cross-lingual transfer, where the plentiful data available in "high-resource" languages such as English is exploited to improve the performance of NLP systems in other languages, especially those with little readily accessible data.